Employing an Australian Apprentice can give your business real benefits and contribute to your bottom line.

 Apprenticeship Network providers give advice and help with recruiting, training and retaining Australian Apprentices.

-There are government incentives of up to $20,500 to help you hire an eligible apprentice.
+There are government incentives to help you hire an eligible apprentice.

 For incentives under the Australian Apprenticeships Incentive Program, an Australian Apprenticeship Support Network provider must determine eligibilty.